DTUWindEnergy/TopFarm2/docs/pub_theses.rst

 Theses
 ===========================
-This section includes MS theses using HyDesign
+This section includes MS theses using Topfarm2

     .. toctree::
         :maxdepth: 1